Acemany/MindustryV4/CONTRIBUTING.md

 ### Do not use incompatible Java features (java.util.function, java.awt)

 Android [does not support](https://developer.android.com/studio/write/java8-support#supported_features) many of Java 8's features, such as the packages `java.util.function`, `java.util.stream` or `forEach` in collections.
 Do not use these in your code.
-If you need to use functional interfaces, use the ones in `io.anuke.arc.func`, which are more or less the same with different naming schemes.
+If you need to use functional interfaces, use the ones in `ucore.function`, which are more or less the same with different naming schemes.

 The same applies to any class *outside* of the standard `java.[n]io` / `java.net` / `java.util` packages: Most of them are not supported.
 `java.awt` is one of these packages: do not use it, ever.
 It is not supported on any platform, even desktop - the entire package is removed during JRE minimization.
 In general, if you are using IntelliJ, you should be warned about platform incompatiblities.

-### Use `arc` collections and classes when possible
+### Use `gdx` collections and classes when possible

-Instead of using `java.util.List`, `java.util.HashMap`, and other standard Java collections, use `Seq`, `ObjectMap` and other equivalents from `io.anuke.arc.collection`.
+Instead of using `java.util.List`, `java.util.HashMap`, and other standard Java collections, use `Array`, `ObjectMap` and other equivalents from `com.badlogic.gdx.utils`.
 Why?
 Because that's what the rest of the codebase uses, and the standard collections have a lot of cruft and usability issues associated with them.
 In the rare case that concurrency is required, you may use the standard Java classes for that purpose (e.g. `CopyOnWriteArrayList`).